JonathanMEdwards/subtext10/doc/language.md

   .t.amount := (clear() & 150 & 200)
 }
 ```
-A column  can only be replaced with a series of the same length as the table, otherwise it will crash.
+A column  can only be replaced with an array of the same length as the table, otherwise it will crash.
 In a tracked tabled (see below) no insertions, deletion, or moves can have happened in the column.

 When a table column is conditional, meaning the corresponding block item is a conditional output, then the column will skip all items where the item rejected.

-### Sorted series
+### Sorted arrays

-Normally, items are added to the end of a series.
-But a series can be defined as _sorted_, which means the items will be automatically kept in order of increasing value, or _reverse sorted_, which keeps then in order of decreasing value.
+Normally, items are added to the end of an array.
+But an array can be defined as _sorted_, which means the items will be automatically kept in order of increasing value, or _reverse sorted_, which keeps then in order of decreasing value.
 Tables, whose items are blocks, use lexicographical ordering, where the first column is the most significant.
 Thus
 ```
 customers: sorted table {
   name: ''
   address: ''
 }
 ```
 will order the rows alphabetically by name, and duplicate names by address.
-A series can be converted into one with the same items but sorted differently with the functions `sorted()` `reverse-sorted()` `unsorted()`.
+An array can be converted into one with the same items but sorted differently with the functions `sorted()` `reverse-sorted()` `unsorted()`.

-When a series is not sorted, new items can be inserted at any position using:
+When an array is not sorted, new items can be inserted at any position using:
 ```
-series insert(item, at: i)
+array insert(item, at: i)
 ```
 where 1 ≤ `i`  ≤ length + 1.
 The new item will then have the index `i`.
-An item already in the series can be moved using:
+An item already in the array can be moved using:
 ```
-series move(i, at: j)
+array move(i, at: j)
 ```
 where 1 ≤ `j` ≤ length + 1.

-Two series are considered equal by the `=?` function when they have the same number of items with equal values in the same order, and their templates are equal, and they are sorted and tracked the same.
+Two arrays are considered equal by the `=?` function when they have the same number of items with equal values in the same order, and their templates are equal, and they are sorted and tracked the same.
 These constraints are necessary to preserve the property that calling a function with equal inputs produces equal results, specifically the `&` function creating new items.

 > Maybe we need `currently=?` to compare ignoring the values of the templates and sorting/tracking, which only affect new insertions.

 ## Searching

-A `find` block searches in a series:
+A `find` block searches in an array:
 ```
 joe = customers find? {check .name =?
 'Joe'}
 ```
-The `find?` block is executed like a `do` repeatedly with items from the series as its input value, starting with the first item and continuing until it does not reject.
+The `find?` block is executed like a `do` repeatedly with items from the array as its input value, starting with the first item and continuing until it does not reject.
 The result is the first non-rejected item, with `~index` equal to the index.
 If all the items are rejected, the entire `find?` rejects (hence the suffix `?`).

 Note that in this example the function block contains no input item — the input is referenced implicitly with `.name ...`.
 If we outline it in the UI we will see that one is created automatically to display the input value:
 ```